proycon/foliadocserve/README.rst

 The target expression can again contain a **WHERE** filter::

- IN somegroup/mydoc SELECT pos FOR w WHERE class!="PUNCT"
+ IN somegroup/mydoc SELECT pos FOR w WHERE class != "PUNCT"

 Target expressions, starting with the **FOR** keyword, can be nested::

- IN somegroup/mydoc SELECT pos FOR w WHERE class!="PUNCT" FOR event WHERE class="tweet"
+ IN somegroup/mydoc SELECT pos FOR w WHERE class != "PUNCT" FOR event WHERE class = "tweet"

 Target expressions are vital for span annotation, they keyword **SPAN** indicates that the target is a span (to do multiple spans at once, repeat the SPAN